mustafa-korkmaz/personal-blog/README.md

 Yet another WordPress installation repository :)
-This repository shows the steps that I used for pusblishing my personal website.
+This repository shows the steps that I used for publishing my personal website.

 **Features**
 - Pre-defined plugins